d0zme/d0z-medium/TCPIPCollection/Port-1.md

 permalink: /port-1
 ---

-Port 1 over TCP is likely the TCPMUX TCP-Multiplexer
+If you are seeing Port 1 over TCP on your network, it is likely the **TCPMUX TCP-Multiplexer**

 It is as decribed in the original RFC